Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/top-anime-shows-flutter-app.md

 }
 ```

-Now let's make this AnimeApp, and make it a stateful widget, since it will be rerendered once it receives data.
+Now let's make this AnimeApp and a stateful widget since it will be rerendered once it receives data.

 ```dart
 class AnimeApp extends StatefulWidget {